How to check your current Runlevel in Linux

 Runlevel is the operating system state on Linux system (it dictates the state that the machine is currently operating, and what applications or services can run at that time).
 There are seven (7) run levels numbered from 0 to 6.
 A system can be booted into any of the given runlevel.
 Runlevels are identified by numbers.

-By default, a system boots either to runlevel 3 or to runlevel 5.
+Furthermore, a system boots either to runlevel 3 or to runlevel 5.
 Runlevel 3 is CLI, and 5 is GUI.
-There are different commands that can show the current run level state on a server.
+However, There are different commands that can show the current run level state on a server.

 - Who Command